UJhinN/Typing_Attack_Game/README.md

-# 🎮 Typing Attack Game
+# 🎮 Typing Attack Game for learning "kivy library"

 A fast-paced typing game where players defend against falling words by typing them correctly.
 Build your combo, collect power-ups, and aim for the highest score!